 Life is one great big negotiation.
-You’re asking the cable company to fix a billing error.
-You’re negotiating a salary increase at work.
-You’re haggling with a 9-year-old over bedtime or with a teenager over curfew.
-In one way or another, your bargaining skills are always hard at work.
+Your bargaining skills are always hard at work — from asking the cable company to fix a billing error or negotiating a better salary to haggling with a 9-year-old over bedtime.

 1. Stay focused on your goal

 Negotiating is stressful, so it’s easy to lose focus.
 To stay on target:

 - Try to avoid being ambushed by a negotiation.
 If possible, take the time to prepare your case and tactics.
 Plan how you’ll stay on track if the conversation veers into unexpected areas.

 - Focus on what you stand to gain.
 “Whenever we think about our goals in terms of potential gains, we automatically (often without realizing it) become more comfortable with risk and less sensitive to concerns about what could go wrong,” writes the Harvard Business Review.
 Dwelling on what you might lose pulls you into a defensive position, making you conservative and risk-averse.

 Negotiation is by definition a compromise.
 You’ll need to give up some things to win others.
 Before going into a negotiation, know clearly what you are willing to give up and where you cannot yield.

 Your opening bid sets the terms for the negotiation.
 Try to name a price first and name it high if you are negotiating salary, low if you’re negotiating a purchase price.
 You can give ground later, but you’ll never get a better number than your initial bid.

 4. Let the other party name a price first

 “The risk you run by speaking first is that your salary history may scare them off.
 If you go first, you’ll either be too high, or too low.
 But since you won’t know ahead of time which of those three numbers applies to you, you can lose the offer by coming in too high or too low.